Bankura district

-Bankura district (Pron: bãkuɽa) is an administrative unit in the Indian state of West Bengal.
+Bankura district (Pron: bā̃kuɽā) is an administrative unit in the Indian state of West Bengal.
 It is part of Medinipur division—one of the five administrative divisions of West Bengal.
 Bankura district is surrounded by Purba Bardhaman district and Paschim Bardhaman district in the north, Purulia district in the west, Jhargram district and Paschim Medinipur district in the south, and some part of Hooghly district in the east.
 Damodar River flows in the northern part of Bankura district and separates it with the major part of Burdwan district.
 The district head quarter is located in Bankura town.

 The district has been described as the "connecting link between the plains of Bengal on the east and Chota Nagpur plateau on the west."
 The areas to the east and north-east are low-lying alluvial plains while to the west the surface gradually rises, giving way to undulating country, interspersed with rocky hillocks.

 Centre of the historic Mallabhum (Malla kingdom) of western Bengal, Bankura and its surrounding regions are identified with its historical and cultural significance for the later Middle Ages.
 Vaishnavism, which gained the status of state religion in the Malla kingdom in the seventeenth century, shaped the culture of the region.
 The Malla kingdom was annexed by the British East India Company in 1765 and the modern Bankura district took its form in 1881 and was named after its headquarters.

 Etymology

 There are few accepted opinions about the etymology of the word Bankura.
 In the language of the Kol-Mundas, orah or rah means habitation.
 Banku means extremely beautiful.
 It may also have come from the word banka which means zig-zag.
 One of the most influential deities in the district is Dharmathakur and he is locally called Bankura Roy.
-According to local tradition, the town, which is presently the headquarters of the district, was named after its founder, a chieftain named Banku Rai.
-Another legend has it the town was named after Bir Bankura, one of the twenty-two sons of Bir Hambir, the Raja of Bishnupur.
+According to local tradition, the town, the headquarters of the district, was named after its founder, a chieftain named Banku Rai.
+Another legend has the town named after Bir Bankura, one of the twenty-two sons of Bir Hambir, the Raja of Bishnupur.
 He divided his kingdom into twenty-two tarafs or circles and gave one to each son.
 Taraf Jaybelia fell to the lot of Bir Bankura.
-He developed the town that now bears the name Bankura.
+He developed the town that bears the name Bankura.
 It has also been suggested that the name is a corruption of the word Bankunda, meaning five tanks.
 The name Bacoonda is found in old official records.